libmapper/libmapper-max/README.markdown

 For Windows machines, run the `./windows_build.ps1` script in this repository's root from powershell.
 The script will download and install the libmapper and liblo dependencies and build the externals.
 To use the Max externals on Windows, you'll need to copy the libmapper, liblo and zlib dll's into `C:\Program Files\Cycling '74\Max 8` or equivalent on your machine.

 ### Linux

+Before building you will first need to install [libmapper][1] and [liblo][2] from their respective repositories.
+An installation of liblo < v0.30 is not sufficient, as libmapper depends on new functionality in the library.

 Since Max is not available for Linux only the Pd bindings can be built.
 A makefile is included in the `mapper` directory: